Ukililee/web-components-sample-202001/readme.md

 ### What is it?

-An HTTP/TCP stock querying service where users can query o
+An HTTP/TCP stock querying service where users can query or subscribe to 1 or